Menthol

 1

-Alammar 2019 — Meta-Analysis of Peppermint Oil in IBS (Pivotal)
+Evidence Synthesis of Peppermint Oil in IBS (Pivotal)

-Systematic review and meta-analysis (Alammar N, Wang L, Saberi B, Nanavati J, Holtmann G, Shinohara RT, Mullin GE 2019, BMC Complement Altern Med 19(1):21, doi:10.1186/s12906-018-2409-0, PMID 30654773).
+Evidence review and pooled analysis (Alammar N, Wang L, Saberi B, Nanavati J, Holtmann G, Shinohara RT, Mullin GE 2019, BMC Complement Altern Med 19(1):21, doi:10.1186/s12906-018-2409-0).

-12 RCTs with 835 patients with IBS comparing peppermint oil vs placebo.
-PRISMA-compliant; PROSPERO registered (CRD42016050917).
+12 clinical trials with 835 patients with IBS comparing peppermint oil vs placebo.
+PRISMA-compliant; PROSPERO registered.

 Peppermint oil significantly improved global IBS symptoms: RR 2.39 (95% CI 1.93-2.97), I²=0% (no heterogeneity), z=7.93 (p<0.00001).
 Abdominal pain also significantly reduced.
 NNT approximately 4.
 Adverse events more common in PO group, mainly heartburn from premature gastric absorption — relevant only for non-enteric-coated formulations.
-The most rigorous and oft-cited meta-analysis supporting peppermint oil/menthol for IBS.
+The most rigorous and oft-cited pooled analysis supporting peppermint oil/menthol for IBS.

 2

-Cash 2016 — IBgard® Sustained-Release Peppermint Oil RCT
+IBgard® Sustained-Release Peppermint Oil Clinical Trial

-4-week double-blind placebo-controlled RCT (Cash BD, Epstein MS, Shah SM 2016, Dig Dis Sci 61(2):560-571, doi:10.1007/s10620-015-3858-7, PMID 26319955).
+4-week double-blind placebo-controlled clinical trial (Cash BD, Epstein MS, Shah SM 2016, Dig Dis Sci 61(2):560-571, doi:10.1007/s10620-015-3858-7).

 72 patients with IBS-M or IBS-D meeting Rome III criteria.
 Novel formulation of peppermint oil designed for sustained release in small intestine (avoiding gastric absorption that causes heartburn).
 3x/day dosing.